 What is the science of "going viral"?

 Viruses are unique biological entities that resemble both living and inanimate objects.
 Despite their simple structure they include some of the most devastating and ubiquitous causes of human disease.
-From smallpox to measles to HIV to the common cold, viruses have literally changed the course of human history and impacted evolution.
+From smallpox to measles to HIV to the common cold to SARS-CoV-2, viruses have literally changed the course of human history and impacted evolution.
 They have also been important experimental tools for probing the molecular nature of key biological processes, and they have been utilized in many key discoveries and Nobel Prize-winning research programs.
 In books, movies, newspapers, and electronic feeds, viruses continue to make the news on a daily basis.
 Using contemporary media, we will explore the essential nature of viruses, what makes them unique, how they are classified, how they cause disease, key molecular processes, breakthroughs in prevention and treatment, current efforts in trying to eradicate viruses, and cultural iconography pertaining to viruses.
 In short, this seminar is intended to go viral.
+Given the ongoing pandemic, this version of the course will focus on coronavirus and the development of novel vaccines.

 Professor (Teaching) of Microbiology and Immunology